svmhub/Cricdata-Analysis/README.md

   3. I used all kind of graphs

 ## STEP 5: Writing 20 SQL Queries
-  1. You just follow the file named as 'Queries for Cricdata Analysis'.
+  1. You just follow the file named as '5_Queries for Cricdata Analysis'.
   2. I have written around 20 queries for the validation purpose.

 ## STEP 6: Creating a Power BI Dashboard
-  1. The file, I have shared and named as 'Cricdata_Analysis_in_Power_BI.pbix'.
+  1. The file, I have shared and named as '6_Cricdata_Analysis_in_Power_BI.pbix'.
   2. Its made by simple way.

 Hense, the project has been completed successfully.